Overview of Research Groups

 Birte Hernandez AlvarezConservation of Protein Structure and Function

-Group leader, Department of Protein Evolution
+Departmental Group Leader, Department of Protein Evolution

 We study structure-function relationships in proteins from an evolutionary perspective. more